kidinhvao/Turtle-Race-The-Game/Week 1 Features.md

 ## Bet

 User can bet for 1 turtle.
+Try your best to guess.

 - [x] **Completed**